ckassung/CKassung.github.io/_posts/2024-08-19-workshop-mobility-02.md

 11:00&ndash;12:00:

-    Sarah Pickmann (Yale): In Search of Lost Mint Cakes: Tracing Cargo and Mishaps in Expedition Archives.
+    Sarah Pickmann (Independent Scholar): In Search of Lost Mint Cakes: Tracing Cargo and Mishaps in Expedition Archives.
     Discussion

 12:00&ndash;13:00: